tokenika/eosfactory/docs/sphinx/source/cases/remote_tic_tac_toe.md

 Test with a local node are perfectly reproducible and forgivable.
-It is not so with remote test nodes because such tests have to -- otherwise they are useless -- mimic real uses when blockchain changes are to be paid.
+It is not so with remote test nodes because such tests have to -- otherwise they are useless -- mimic real cases when blockchain changes are to be paid.

-With remote node tests, we assume the following restrictions.
+With remote node tests, we assume two restrictions:

 * Accounts have to be reused between test sessions.
 * Contract deployment occurs only if contract changes.
-* Wallet passwords are not stored in a plain file.

 ### Imports and set-up definitions